 Joint pain can become an almost daily occurrence in more than 68% of people over the age of 65 years.
 Many people accept these symptoms as a part of the natural ageing process and suffer the symptoms in silence.

 In South Africa, it is estimated that there could be six million people with arthritis.
 Since arthritis is so common, there are many myths about the condition; for example that arthritis is an inevitable part of the ageing process, that it results in little disability and that medical treatment is not particularly effective.
 Or that rubbing condom gel on the affected part relieves the pain.

 It is worthwhile, however, to speak to a doctor for advice if you or if a family member suffers from persistent or intermittent joint pain.
 This is because there are many different types of arthritis and new treatments are continually being made available as research provides more answers to these chronic and debilitating conditions.
 A doctor may prescribe painkillers such as non-steroidal anti-inflammatories.
 It is very important to stick to the directions of use on the package inserts of any prescribed medication.

 Also, it is important in some forms of arthritis to start treatment early, as this helps to slow the progression of the disease.
-So even if you think you just have a ‘bit of arthritis’ speak to your doctor as blood tests or x-rays may be needed to identify your type of arthritis.
+So even if you think you just have a ‘bit of arthritis’ speak to your doctor as blood tests or X-rays may be needed to identify your type of arthritis.

 Managing arthritis at home

 Applying heat to the affected joints may help to reduce pain and stiffness.
 Superficial heat applied by use of hot packs, infrared radiation or hydrotherapy may lessen pain and swelling and improve flexibility.
 Transcutaneous electrical nerve stimulation (TENS), usually done by a physiotherapist, is also useful for lessening pain and stiffness in arthritis.